If you like your celebs

 If you happen to live in Australia, or anywhere else in the world other than the UK for that matter, the news is less good.
 You won't be able to watch.

 There is an upside though and it doesn't need to be like that.

-By using a VPN app, you can get around this and watch I’m a Celebrity 2019 from anywhere abroad.
+By using a VPN app, you can get around this and watch I’m a Celebrity from anywhere.